rahul43177/NamasteReact/README.md

 - Search Functionality
     - Filtering Data & Maintaing the OG Restaurant Data
 - NOTE : "CODE SLOW , PEOPLE WHO CODE FAST TAKE MORE TIME TO DEBUG || PEOPLE WHO CODE SLOW TAKE LESS OR NO TIME IN DEBUGGING"
+## Episode-7 : Finding the Path
+- `useEffect` Hook in depth
+- `useState` hook in depth
+- `react-router-dom` : Routing in ReactJs
+    - Routing of pages
+    - Handling the error pages
+    - `createBrowserRouter` , `RouterProvider` , `useRouteError` and how to use them.